AAA 2024 Day 1: New Arcade Games Shown Off In China

 AAA 2024

-The AAA Expo is taking place from May 10 through to 12 at the big Canton Fair venue, or by its more official name, the China Import & Export Fair Complex.
+AAA 2024 is taking place from May 10 through to 12 at the big Canton Fair venue, or by its more official name, the China Import & Export Fair Complex.
 Located in Guangzhou, every major and plenty of minor arcade game makers based in China have their latest products on display (if they don’t, they’re usually at the other big Chinese amusement trade show by GTI Asia), as well as many other amusement-adjacent companies.
 The top banner below also mentions the World Culture & Tourism Industry Expo 2024:

 AAA 2024 Expo, Canton Fair